dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

     Ping: True

-The allow_none option controls whether Python's None value is automatically translated to a nil value or if it causes an error.
+The *allow_none* option controls whether Python's ``None`` value is automatically translated to a nil value or if it causes an error.

 .. include:: xmlrpclib_ServerProxy_allow_none.py
     :literal:
     :start-after: #end_pymotw_header

-Note that the error is raised locally if the client does not allow None, but can also be raised from within the server if it is not configured to allow None.
+The error is raised locally if the client does not allow ``None``, but can also be raised from within the server if it is not configured to allow ``None``.

 ::